AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Every auto insurance policy requires you to report any accident immediately, whether or not you are at fault.3 While it’s true that accidents may impact your premium, raising your premium isn’t the only reason insurance companies want you to report an accident.
 Contacting your insurance company after a minor accident benefits you if any of the following situations apply:

-• Costly property damage: It’s hard to assess damages on the spot.
+• Costly property damage: It’s hard to assess vehicle damages on the spot.
 Either party may discover damage after the fact that is expensive to repair.

 • Quick repairs: You may have access to better, faster repair shops and experts that will get you back on the road faster than if you pay out-of-pocket for damages.

 • No-fault state: If you live in a no-fault state, the at-fault party will pay for the other party’s property damage; however, each party pays for their own medical expenses under medical coverage, and the victim can sue only for non-economic damages like injuries.
-As such, people who live in no-fault states like Massachusetts will have a much different experience than people who live in liability, or at-fault insurance, states.
+As such, people who live in no-fault states like Massachusetts or New York will have a very different experience than people who live in liability, or at-fault insurance, states.
 If you’re injured in a no-fault state, you should contact your insurance company regardless of who is legally liable for the accident.

 Should You Contact the Other Party’s Insurance Company After an Accident?